MaxwellCBY/data-sharing-platform-with-AI/README.md

 To run the data-sharing-platform with AI, you need to
 1. install the packages in the requirements.txt
-2. add API from LLMs
+2. add API from LLMs in the file of "oilgas.py"
-3. streamlit run oilandgas.py
+3. streamlit run oilgas.py